beporter/slc-code-challenge/README.md

 #### Packagist

 @TODO: These instructions require the project being public and published on [Packagist](https://packagist.org).
+They have not been tested.

 ```sh
 composer require beporter/bp-diffbot-products ~0.0.1